Maastricht Art & Icons Walk with TEFAF

 Minckelers met de vlam

-Minckelers met de vlam ' statue Minckelers met de vlam in the Market Square.
+Minckelers met de vlam ' statue Minckelers met de vlam on the Markt is an indispensable character in Maastricht history.
 More info on Minckelers met de vlam

 City Hall